gracefulife/clova-developer-guide/en/CIC/References/Clova_Auth_API.md

-# Clova Auth API
+# Clova Auth API reference
 To connect your client with CIC, you must [create a Clova access token](/CIC/Guides/Interact_with_CIC.md#CreateClovaAccessToken).
-In the following, we will explain the Clova Auth API, which is provided by a Clova authorization server to help you with the token creation.
+The following explains the Clova Auth API, which is provided by a Clova authorization server to help you with generating and managing Clova access tokens.

 ## Base URL
 The base URL of the Clova authorization server is as follows.